-Matthew Owens joined Miner, Barnhill & Galland as an associate in 2016.
-He represents plaintiffs in civil rights, environmental justice, consumer protection, and wage and hour cases.
+Matthew Owens joined Miner, Barnhill & Galland following judicial clerkships with a federal district judge and a federal appellate judge.
+He has represented plaintiffs in civil rights, consumer protection, wage and hour, and environmental justice cases, including:

-Matt graduated from Stanford Law School in 2014.
-During law school, he worked at a pro-bono legal clinic, where he recovered unpaid wages for workers, obtained government assistance for disabled individuals and defended tenants from unlawful evictions.
-He also worked on a class action lawsuit to compensate more than 2,400 janitors for minimum wage violations, which ultimately settled for $2.3 million.
-Outside of his work at the clinic, Matt served as a senior editor for the Stanford Law Review, delivered a presentation on criminal justice reform to Governor Jerry Brown and provided research assistance for a poverty law textbook.
+Matt is a graduate of Stanford Law School.
+During law school, he worked at a pro bono legal clinic, where he defended tenants from unlawful evictions and recovered unpaid wages for workers, including a class action to compensate more than 2,400 janitors for minimum wage violations.
+Outside of his work at the clinic, Matt served as a senior editor for the Stanford Law Review and provided research assistance for a poverty law textbook.